jump-dev/JuMP.jl/doc/callbacks.rst

 explicitly include in the initial formulation.
 When a MIP solver reaches a new solution, for example with a heuristic or by solving a problem at a node in the branch-and-bound tree, it will give the user the chance to provide constraint(s) that would make the current solution infeasible.
+For some more information about lazy constraints, see this blog post by `Paul Rubin <http://orinanobworld.blogspot.com/2012/08/user-cuts-versus-lazy-constraints.html>`_.

 There are three important steps to providing a lazy constraint callback.
 First we must write a function that will analyze the current solution that takes a